roman-milk/roman-milk.github.io/the-marital-bed.md

  "Hush," I said, kissing her.
 "They're the only family I've ever had.
 I want to do anything I can for her.
 For him.
 I feel I have to.
 For his sake.
 I learned a lot from your father and grandfather, most importantly a man takes care of his family, first and foremost.
 She's my grandmother, the only one I ever knew.
 I want this very much.
 I ...
 I need to do this."

  I looked up at the rest of the adults gathered.
 "I don't care how long it takes.
 She will never do without if I can help it.
 I would do the same for any of you, and I know you'd do the same for Dana and the kids.
 It's the obvious solution."
-Report_Story #2